alan-turing-institute/CleverCSV/README.md

 ## Introduction

-- CSV files are awesome: they are lightweight, easy to share, human-readable, version-controllable, and supported by many systems and tools!
+- CSV files are awesome!
+They are lightweight, easy to share, human-readable, version-controllable, and supported by many systems and tools!
-- CSV files are terrible: they can have many different formats, multiple tables, headers or no headers, escape characters, and there's no support for data dictionaries.
+- CSV files are terrible!
+They can have many different formats, multiple tables, headers or no headers, escape characters, and there's no support for data dictionaries.